kerenzhou062/rriScan/README.md

 -s/--min-score <int>           : minimum alignment score in duplex [default>=5]
 -g/--min-gap <int>             : minimum gaps between two segments [default>=1]
 ```

+# Run rriScan on testing dataset
+Please [check here](test_data/README.md) to see how to run rriScan on a testing dataset.

 # Acknowledgements
 Thanks a lot to everyone who contributed to the public codes and libraries (e.g. BamTools) used by rriScan.